Many or all companies we feature compensate us. Compensation and editorial

 • Avoid wage garnishments and asset liens

-If you fail to pay the IRS you owe and don’t establish relief through one of its programs, the IRS can start to garnish your wages and place liens on your property.
+If you fail to pay the IRS what you owe and don’t establish relief through one of its programs, the IRS can start to garnish your wages and place liens on your property.

 Cons